I-am-Harsh/Using-Python-to-Access-Web-Data/README.md

 2. You also require to download and install the BeautifulSoup library.

    For linux -
-            '''
-            sudo apt-get install python-bs4 (for Python 2)
+            '''sudo apt-get install python-bs4 ''' (for Python 2)
-            '''
             '''
             sudo apt-get install python3-bs4 (for Python 3)
             '''